-With respect to people not affiliated with government agencies, we invited people who have particular expertise in this area.
-In addition, we specifically contacted certain private sector officials who published in this area or otherwise have particular expertise in this area.
+With respect to people not affiliated with government agencies, we invited people who have particular expertise in federal or attorney hiring.
+In addition, we specifically contacted certain private sector officials who published in this area or otherwise have particular expertise in federal or attorney hiring.